Carolina Wellness Psychiatry, PLLC

 Personality disorders aren’t as well-known as mental health disorders like depression and anxiety, yet they affect 9% of all Americans.
 Personality disorders can result in impulsive or problematic behaviors that may affect interpersonal relationships.
-At Carolina Wellness Psychiatry, PLLC, Elizabeth Bullard, MD, Allison Foroobar, MD, and Brian Moore, MD, MPH, can utilize psychotherapy to increase insight and understanding and to decrease maladaptive behaviors to improve quality of life.
+At Carolina Wellness Psychiatry, PLLC, Elizabeth Bullard, MD, and Allison Foroobar, MD, can utilize psychotherapy to increase insight and understanding and to decrease maladaptive behaviors to improve quality of life.
 To schedule an appointment, call the office in Chapel Hill, North Carolina, or use the online booking feature.

 Your personality — the way you feel, think, and behave that makes you different from everyone else — is determined by a mix of your genetics, experiences, and environment.
 Normally, your personality stays the same over time.

 Personality disorders are dysfunctional feelings and behaviors that typically begin in late adolescence or early adulthood.
 A personality disorder changes the way you think about yourself, the way you respond emotionally, and how you relate to people.

 The changes associated with personality disorders significantly influence all aspects of your life and cause problems with relationships.
 Personality disorders lead to symptoms such as:

 - Intense or frequent anger

 - Feeling superior

 What are the different types of personality disorders?